abmajith/verilog-riscV32I-machine/README.md

 # verilog-riscV32I-machine

-*This repo is about Learning  RISC V 32 bit integer base instructions set and its verilog implementation*
+*This repo is about Learning  RISC V 32 bit integer base instructions set, making a cook book for the instruction sets and its verilog implementation procedure*

 *RISC-V* (say risk-five) is an open source instruction set architecture (*ISA*) based on *RISC* (reduced instruction set computing).
-Here will go through how (and not why) a particular base *RV32I* (*RISC-V* 32 bit Integer Instruction set) constructed.
+Here will go through how (and not why) a particular base *RV32I* (*RISC-V* 32 bit Integer Instruction set) constructed, so that we will procede to implment verilog instruction simulation circuit.
 We will dicover on why part (well for mostly simplicity and respective hardware implementation) after going through how *RV32I* encoded and know how to implement these instructions in a verilog simulator and possibly in a FPGA board.

 *RV32I* Instruction set classifed into 7 classes (by simple human readable way), they are